Vietnam railways – HCMC to Da Nang, Vietnam

 When I bought the Wizz Air all-you-can-fly pass, Abu Dhabi and Dubai were at the top of the list.
 When I planned my European trip in the fall of 2024, I kept checking the standby availability and accommodation options.
 I was able to make it happen after Austria with a little logistics.
 I took a Flix bus from Vienna to downtown Budapest, Hungary, and an Uber to the airport.
 Once I arrived (hungover AF), I had a few hours to spare for my six-hour direct flight.
 Holy shit, it was happening!

-Over the next several years,Baharan, Seria, and I would spend a good amount of time talking.
+Over the next several days, Baharan (left), Syria (right), and I would spend a good amount of time talking about life.

-Baharan (left) could not speak English so a lot needed interpreting, but his body language and animation made it pretty clear what was going on at most times.
-I was constantly laughing at him, and he knew it so kept up the entertainment.
-From a whoop whoop, nope nope, she/he broken, sad/happy face with loud YESS and NOO I got it.
+Baharan (left) could not speak English, so a lot needed interpreting, but his body language and animation made it pretty clear what was going on most times.
+I was constantly laughing at him, and he knew it, so he kept up the entertainment.

-I was back in London on my way back to America, as I was at the end of my trip after visiting Varna, Bulgaria, Vienna, Austria, Budapest, Hungary, and both London Gatwick and Heathrow areas of London.
+I was headed back to London on my way back to America, as I was at the end of my trip after visiting Varna, Bulgaria, Vienna, Austria, Budapest, Hungary, and both London Gatwick and Heathrow areas of London.

-I wrote a post on a day trip to a camel farm, and here are a few of those pictures:
+I wrote a post on a day trip to a camel farm, and here are a few more pictures from my visit!

 The amazing architecture in Abu Dhabi is almost impossible to share, so I added a Google link here to help share what I saw in the five days I was there.
 I also made a day trip to Dubai, but I will post about that amazing trip.